Yakeel T. Quiroz, Ph.D.

 In November 2019, Dr. Quiroz's group published a paradigm shifting article in Nature Medicine reporting on the first case from the Colombian families who developed mild cognitive impairment (MCI) three decades after the estimated age of clinical onset.
 When the patient was examined in Dr. Quiroz’s study, she had early MCI, very high brain amyloid, but limited tau tangle and neurodegenerative measurements.
 Genetic analysis revealed that she had two copies of the APOE3 Christchurch (R136S) mutation, suggesting that this genetic variant is protective by reducing tau pathology and neurodegeneration in the face of high amyloid pathology.
 This publication was the most discussed and read scientific paper in the month of November (Nature Index), and was featured in over 270 news outlets, including the front page of the New York Times.
 The importance of this article was also highlighted with an editorial in Nature Medicine and though just recently published, has been already cited 14 times, including by The Lancet Neurology's review of the most important advances in dementia research in 2019.

-Dr. Quiroz has published over 30 peer-reviewed articles, and her work is recognized by her peers at the local, national and international level.
-She has earned several awards throughout her career, including an NIH Director’s Early Independence Award, the FABBS Foundation Early Career Impact Award, and the National Academy of Neuropsychology Tony Wong Diversity Award.
+Dr. Quiroz has published over 70 peer-reviewed articles, and her work is recognized by her peers at the local, national and international level.
+She has earned several awards throughout her career, including an NIH Director’s Pioneer Early Independence Award, the FABBS Foundation Early Career Impact Award, and the Alzheimer’s Association Inge Grundke-Iqbal Award for Alzheimer’s Research.

 To support Dr. Quiroz's research: Resistance-to-Alzheimers